-Cruisers resemble American bikes from the 1930s to the 1960s and most have a V-twin engine.
+Cruisers resemble American bikes from the 1930s to the 1960s, and most have a V-twin engine.

-Cruisers are manufactured by European brands (Ducati, Triumph and more) as well as each of the "Big Four" Japanese brands (Honda, Kawasaki, Suzuki, and Yamaha).
+Cruisers are manufactured by European brands (Ducati, Triumph*, and more) as well as each of the "Big Four" Japanese brands (Honda, Kawasaki, Suzuki, and Yamaha*).
 Still, the company most associated with cruisers is Harley-Davidson.

 Touring bikes usually have fairings or windshields, larger fuel tanks, saddlebags, seating for a passenger, engines with a lot of low-end horsepower, and a relaxed, upright riding position.

 Here are some of the most popular touring motorcycles we insure*:

-Common sport, street and high-performance bikes we insure:
+Common sport, street, and high-performance bikes we insure*:

 Here are some common examples of bikes we won't be able to insure for physical damage:

 Some states also allow people to license and register their bikes as historical.
-The bike has to be of a certain age and used purely as a collectors' item to earn this designation.
+The bike has to be of a certain age and used purely as a collector's item to earn this designation.
 Such bikes are used by historical clubs, ridden in parades, or displayed at car shows.

-There's insurance to protect you in the event of every type of incident.
+There's insurance to protect you in the event of almost every type of incident.
 Here's just a selection of popular options.